 - Start by making the dough.
 Mix all of the ingredients together in a bowl and stir them using chopsticks or a spoon until everything is well combined and the dough has cooled down a little.

 - Then start kneading it for 10 minutes until the dough becomes soft.
 Place it into a bowl, cover it, and let it rest for 20 minutes.
 Meanwhile, make the filling.
-Make sure the mushrooms, the ginger, garlic, spring onions, and the spinach are all finely minced.
+Make sure the mushrooms, ginger, garlic, spring onions, and spinach are all finely minced.